Biden’s FCC nominee withdraws name

 “It is a sad day for our country and our democracy when dominant industries, with assistance from unlimited dark money, get to choose their regulators.
 And with the help of their friends in the Senate, the powerful cable and media companies have done just that,” Sohn said.

-Earlier Tuesday, Sen. Joe Manchin (D-W.V.) said he would not support Sohn’s confirmation, further complicating chances of Democrats confirming Sohn given their slim majority and the fierce GOP pushback to Sohn.
+Earlier Tuesday, Sen. Joe Manchin (D-W.Va.) said he would not support Sohn’s confirmation, further complicating chances of Democrats confirming Sohn given their slim majority and the fierce GOP pushback to Sohn.

 Sohn is a lawyer with more than three decades of experience in technology privacy law, and previously served as a top aide to former FCC Chairman Tom Wheeler.